slz4025/mini-suite/README.md

 ## How do I use the markdown editor?

-The markdown editor allows you to create a wiki of inter-linking markdown files.
+The markdown editor allows you edit markdown files.
+It has two modes:
+1. Edit a one-off file and save changes back to the file.
+1. Create a wiki of inter-linking markdown files to explore later or rendered as html.

+Note that there are two key limitations of the markdown editor:
+1. It has no history and may overwrite files destructively.
+This is intentional.
+The tool does not manage your file versions.
+Use `git` or a similar tool to do so instead.
+1. It only allows you to interact with one file at a time.
+This is because of how the application manages state.
+However, if you are traversing files in the wiki, you can go back and forward using the browser's history buttons.
+Just remember to save your work before you do this!

 Setup the environment:
 ```